baldiea75-tech/carisurg-portfolio/README.md

 **Clinical question:** Do fever and tachypnoea co-occur, and is this pattern more consistent with **sepsis** or **pneumonia**?

 Both fever (Temp > 38.0 °C) and tachypnoea (RR > 20 /min) are SIRS criteria — Systemic Inflammatory Response Syndrome.
-When a patient meets 3 or more SIRS criteria the working clinical diagnosis shifts toward **sepsis**, not a localised infection like pneumonia.
+When a patient meets 3 or more SIRS criteria the working clinical diagnosis shifts toward sepsis, not a localised infection like pneumonia.
 Pneumonia would additionally require raised FiO2 (supplemental oxygen), indicating respiratory failure at the organ level.

 The data was checked against both patterns: